What is the NHS tender procurement process?

 - Competitive dialogue.
 Selected bidders may be invited to submit an initial, less detailed tender or “outline solution” and to meet with commissioners in a ‘dialogue session’ to present this outline solution.
 This meeting will usually also allow bidders to ask detailed questions.
 Bidders will then prepare and submit final tenders, informed by the dialogue process.

 - Framework agreements.
 These are used for services which are being commissioned in multiple locations.
-Following tender submission, successful bidders are placed on a framework, rather than immediately being awarded a contract.
+Following tender submission, successful bidders are placed on a framework, rather than immediately being awarded an NHS contract.
 Once on the framework, bidders may participate in ‘mini-tenders’ as services for different locations are called-off against the framework.

 - Any qualified provider (AQP).
 Successful bidders are granted AQP status and patients choose their provider from amongst the list of successful organisations.